 RCN Plans Overview

 RCN offers several internet speeds at varying price points, ranging from 10 Mbps to 1000 Mbps.
 The top speed varies from city to city.
 Each option is priced very competitively when compared to the competition, making RCN an excellent choice for bargain shoppers.
+Of course, if you want to really want to keep it as cheap as possible, it pays to get on the phone.
+For just a little of your time, you can score some decent discounts if you’re willing to negotiate with RCN.
 Since RCN plans come with no contracts and unlimited data use, they’re a good choice for renters and cord-cutters.

 RCN Speeds and Network Performance